RememberOfLife/mirabel/README.md

 * actually use clang-format to make everything look uniform
 * replace currently pasted surena files with the proper submodule once it is reworked
 * sound
-* replace direct_draw with a maintained fork of [nanovg](https://github.com/inniyah/nanovg)
+* replace direct_draw with a maintained fork of [nanovg](https://github.com/inniyah/nanovg), or some other basic drawing library
-* fix segfault when opening log and game very quickly

 ## ideas
 * meta gui window snapping/anchoring?